lmaldona/lmaldona.github.io/_pages/about.md

 About me
 ======
 I’m an associate professor in the Department of Sociology at the Pontificia Universidad Catolica of Chile.
-My primary research interests include economic inequality and disasters.
+My primary research interests include economic and political inequality.
 I am also interested in quantitative methodology, particularly in applying rigorous causal inference based on experimental and observational research designs to substantive social problems.